FAQ for San Francisco Dental Patients

 We offer flexible appointment times to meet the needs of our patients, many of whom are professionals who require early and late appointments.

-Yes, we accept San Francisco dental patients with emergencies for walk-in visits.
+Yes, we accept San Francisco and Embarcadero dental patients with emergencies for walk-in visits.
 Also, our cloud-based scheduling system allows you to schedule an appointment—emergency or otherwise—outside of typical office hours.

 Dr. Skoulas designs each treatment plan to the individual patient’s needs, and patients may use different resources, such as insurance or payment plans, to cover their cost.
 We are happy to discuss the cost of procedures during your visit.